Last updated on 15th September 2023

 This list seems pretty straight-forward and understandable.
 Of course, advertisers don’t want their content associated with those topics.

-The problem is that the list is too vague and this can result in the demonetization of videos that wouldn’t normally be considered offensive or harmful at all.
+The problem is that the list is pretty vague and this can result in the demonetization of videos that wouldn’t normally be considered offensive or harmful at all.

 For example, “sensitive events” is a broad topic.
-The coronavirus is one the most recent subjects to be considered a “sensitive event” and YouTubers are finding themselves demonetized for even mentioning the word in their videos, including the popular gaming channel AngryJoeShow:
+Take the pandemic for example – one of the most newsworthy stories of the century was considered by YouTube as a “sensitive event”.
+YouTubers found themselves demonetized for even mentioning the word in their videos, including the popular gaming channel AngryJoeShow:

-Even worse, YouTube creators have noticed – once again – that the same treatment is not applied to big news organizations, as you can see here with an ad appearing before a COVID-19 video from The Sun:
+Even worse, YouTube creators noticed – once again – that the same treatment is not applied to big news organizations, as you can see here with an ad appearing before a COVID-19 video from The Sun:

 In addition to violating Youtube’s advertiser-friendly content guidelines, a Feb 2021 update means that any accounts who don’t have an up to date AdSense account will also be completely demonetized.

 Watch this video to see if this applies to you and how you can fix it: